-The case for support should be no longer than six pages and conform to the font and margin guidelines in the Je-S help text.
+The case for support should be no longer than seven pages and conform to the font and margin guidelines in the Je-S help text.
 The case for support should be a self-contained summary of the proposed work with the necessary context given to enable panel members to make an informed judgement on the overall quality of the proposal.

 The case for support must be structured using the following headings.
-Details from the technical overview can be incorporated and expanded upon where relevant.
 The guidance notes underneath have been specifically designed by UKRI to encourage applicants to develop and think about their commercialisation ideas as part of the application process.
 It is appreciated that not all points will be relevant to all applicants, as it will be dependent on the maturity of the technology.